Is it possible to develop a safe vaccine in a year or in 18 months when the typical timeline for a vaccine is usually closer to five years?

 We talked to Jonathan Hester, Ph.D., a research scientist on 3M’s Biopharmaceutical Purification team, to get his insight on how new technology is being used to develop vaccines and therapeutics.

-Jonathan: Some of the most promising therapeutics right now are protein-based drugs, where the drug is a protein.
+Hester: Some of the most promising therapeutics right now are protein-based drugs, where the drug is a protein.
 Pharmaceutical companies make protein drugs by genetically engineering a cell – usually a mammalian cell – to make the protein.

 The engineered cells are grown in a culture for 48 or 72 hours.
 After that time, they will have a fluid that contains the protein drug the cells have made, but it also contains the cells, debris from broken cells, and all sorts of other proteins that have been produced by the cells.
 Once they harvest the fluid, they have to isolate the drug protein from cell fragments, from other proteins the cells have made, and also from DNA and other contaminants.
 It’s typically a 15- to 20-step process to isolate the drug protein in a pure form.

-Jonathan: There are a lot of reasons that developing new pharmaceuticals takes a long time.
+Hester: There are a lot of reasons that developing new pharmaceuticals takes a long time.
 One is that a huge amount of research and development goes into developing and studying treatments.
 For every successful drug, hundreds or thousands have been tried and failed because they were either insufficiently safe or effective or too difficult to manufacture and distribute at scale.

 Another reason is that a lot of time and effort go into developing the purification processes for drug candidates.
 To get to Phase 1 clinical trials, before you test it on humans, you have to develop a very good purification process.
 And the isolation process required varies by drug molecule.
 So you are developing and building that entire purification process even for products that fail.

-Jonathan: Yes.
+Hester: Yes.
 Our objective is to condense the process for our customers – to simplify and reduce the number of steps and help them to get more quickly through clinical trials and, ultimately, to have more economical and productive manufacturing processes for the successful drugs.
 Our goal is to use smart materials to reduce the number of steps and make purification steps that are more reliable so they work the same way from drug molecule to drug molecule.
 By doing that, we can help pharmaceutical companies spend less time doing the purification process development work.

 One product, the 3M™ Emphaze™ AEX Hybrid Purifier, is currently being used for COVID-19 treatments and vaccines.
 This product was developed to replace a simple filter that takes out chunks of cells and cell debris.
 When we started the early development work in the Corporate Research Labs, our hypothesis was that we could remove soluble contaminants, too, and make one device that does two things at once.
 Two process steps are now one with this purifier.